Tapestry Crochet Patterns for Beginners

 pink and red cherry tapestry crochet pattern made with front post double crochet

-Most often we follow a chart for the color changes in tapestry crochet, as it would take up so much space to write out each color change, and actually seeing how to change the colors is much more straightforward.
+We usually follow a chart for the color changes in tapestry crochet, as it would take up so much space to write out each color change, and actually seeing how to change the colors is much more straightforward.

 Another important thing to keep in mind is that certain stitch-types have more bilateral symmetry than others.
-Center single crochet (split single crochet, or the waistcoat stitch) and front post double crochet have more bilateral symmetry compared to most other stitch-types, so these stitches will usually create a clear image whether you crochet left-handed or right-handed.
+Center single crochet (split single crochet, or waistcoat stitch) and front post double crochet have more bilateral symmetry compared to most other stitch-types, so these stitches will usually create a clear image whether you crochet left-handed or right-handed.

 hands crocheting a blue and brown tapestry crochet chevron pattern